 Young Space Activities Overview in Cameroon

-Besides participating in SGAC Cameroon activities, students and young professionals can meet during Yuri’s Night event and World Space Week to share ideas, learn, and work on projects related to space.
+In the near future, the team of young Cameroonians members of SGAC which has already met is looking forward to sensitizing youths from universities and secondary schools around the country on space and its uses.
+For this, we intend to approach organisms which are partners of SGAC and those which are concerned with technology in Cameroon.
+Students and young professionals can meet during Yuri’s Night event and World Space Week to share ideas, learn, and work on projects related to space.
 Students, their parents, and their teachers usually celebrate World Space Week in cities across the country.
 The media plays an increasingly positive role during these events by talking about them during their special programs and conducting interviews with event organizers.
-SGAC is looking for volunteers to take part of this challenge and start organising new event for the coming year.

 For the realization of the various activities to come in Cameroon, we will welcome any support which will bring innovation in the space industry because we believe the youths of Cameroon have a strong potential which has not yet been explored.